gvwilson/sensibleadventures/nardica/nardica.md

 Iffy exclaimed in annoyance.
 "Me!
 I could be his 'prentice!"
-The two Mrs. Sandhus had listened with bemusement as her conversation with Mr. Tales---"call me Johnson, please"---leaped from de-ionizers to micro-welding the cracked cases of old chips to the mended reciprocating rod that Iffy had taken out of her coat to show him.
+The two Mrs. Sandhus had listened with bemusement as her conversation with Mr. Wales---"call me Johnson, please"---leaped from de-ionizers to micro-welding the cracked cases of old chips to the mended reciprocating rod that Iffy had taken out of her coat to show him.
 It wasn't until Big Mrs. Sandhu cleared her throat